 -8.00 Prescription

-1.67 combined with a smaller frame dramatically reduces thickness compared to standard plastic.
+1.67 combined with a smaller frame dramatically reduces thickness compared to standard

 Edge Thickness Explained